 • EML Case Manager

-Your current Case Manager will arrange a time to introduce you to a new Case Manager at EML who specialises in transition support services and can assist you in the next stages of your recovery.
+Your current Case Manager at EML specialises in transition support services and can assist you in the next stages of your recovery.

-Your new Case Manger will ensure your payments continue directly from EML.
-These payments will be set up from your last date of service, will be based on your capacity and your weekly benefits will be paid directly into your nominated bank account.
+Your Case Manger will ensure your payments continue directly from EML.
+These payments will be set up from your last date of service, will be based on your capacity and your family circumstances.
+Your weekly benefits will be paid directly into your nominated bank account.

 EML can provide you with career transition services and recruitment support to assist you in returning to new employment.